NicolaCovallero/iri_table_clearing_planning/README.md

 ## TODO: ##
-2. create the execution node
-3. create a function to predict the states by following the plan.
+1. create a function to predict the states by following the plan.
+2. filter cloud
+3. pickandplace action